 All IRT employees are suitably qualified, trained and vetted for their roles.
 This is particularly important for those working in dementia care.
 We also invest in regular staff education and training through our industry-leading IRT Academy and close collaboration with Dementia Training Australia.

-Enter your details below to recieve the latest updates from IRT directly to your inbox
+Enter your details below to receive the latest updates from IRT directly to your inbox